TNorsang/norsang-nyandak/README.md

-Hello and Welcome!
+# Hello and Welcome!

-My name is Norsang Nyandak and I am a Software Engineer.
+## My name is Norsang Nyandak and I am a dedicated Software Engineer, who believes in dreams backed with hard work.

-NPM installs for this to work:
+### NPM installs for this to work:

-Free FontAwesome Pacakges
+**Free FontAwesome Pacakges**

 Copy and Paste:
 Step 1: npm i --save @fortawesome/fontawesome-svg-core